 - The Union scheme for intra-EU supplies of TBE services will be extended to all types of B2C services as well as to intra-EU distance sales of goods.
 The extension to intra-EU distance sales of goods goes hand in hand with the abolition of the current distance sales threshold, in line with the commitment to apply the destination principle for VAT;

 - An import scheme will be created covering distance sales of goods imported from third countries or territories to customers in the EU up to a value of EUR 150.

 Unlike today, when the import scheme is used, the seller will charge and collect the VAT at the point of sale to EU customers and declare and pay that VAT globally to the Member State of identification in the OSS.
 These goods will then benefit from a VAT exemption upon importation, allowing a fast release at customs.

 The introduction of the import scheme goes hand in hand with the abolition of the current VAT exemption for goods in small consignment of a value of up to EUR 22.
 This is also in line with the commitment to apply the destination principle for VAT.

 - Where the import OSS is not used, a second simplification mechanism will be available for imports.
 Import VAT will be collected from customers by the customs declarant (e.g. postal operator, courier firm, customs agents) which will pay it to the customs authorities via a monthly payment.

 Who will benefit from this proposal?

-- Businesses will gain through a substantial reduction in cross-border VAT compliance costs.
+- Businesses will benefit from a substantial reduction in cross-border VAT compliance costs.
 This will facilitate greater cross-border trade.

-- EU Businesses will no longer have to compete against non-EU businesses that are not charging VAT.
+- EU Businesses will be able to compete on equal footing with non-EU businesses that are not charging VAT.